bryanalvarado/Stawked-Scanner-App/README.md

 • Edit the inventory list

-• Add or remove family members from shared inventory list
+• Add or remove household members from shared inventory list

 • Search inventory to avoid duplicate purchases